Patrickscholar/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

 ### NAME: V PATRICK ALEX EMMANUEL
 ### REG NO: 24900019
-# Uploading temperature sensor data in Thing Speak cloud
+# EXPERIMENT 3 - Monitoring temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.